 What if they get too full? – Because I plan pretty far in advance, I also like to combine this system with expandable file folders.
 I use the folders to store overflow papers and informal assessments for each student.
 I have one expandable file folder per grade.
 Not all of my students need this extra space but many do!
 If your folders are filling quickly, you could also try sending work home monthly!

 What if I hate taking data in four different folders? – Seeing large groups can make data collection in folders pretty tricky.
 If this sounds like you, I’d recommend taking data on sticky address labels.
 Then, when you’re done, you can just stick them on the data sheet in each student’s folder.
 Voila – no flipping pages!

 What folders and boxes do you use? – I purchased the white cardboard boxes shown above on Amazon.
 They are amazing!
 I purchase folders on sale during back to school sales, usually at Staples.
 I’ve also gotten these folders from Amazon.
-I got the stickers on clearance at Staples but these look really similar.
+I got the stickers at Staples (you can see them online here) but or get them on Amazon.
 The clip labels (on the white boxes) were a gem found in the Target dollar section.

 Note: The Amazon links above are affiliate links.
 If you decide to purchase through them, I may get a small referral fee, however I only ever share products that I’ve purchased and used!
 Promise!

 Student work folders have been a lifesaver for me organization wise!
 I hope this post was helpful in giving you lots of ideas on how to use them effectively!